Rectangular Matrix Additions in Low and High Temperatures: - cumulants and moments

-Since the existence of probability measure $\mu_{q,\gamma}$ is known by \cite{ABMV}, it remains to show that the moments in (\ref{eq_cumulanttomomentlaguerre}) does correspond to a unique probability measure.
-This is the so-called Stieltjes moment problem, since the (potential) corresponding measure lies on $[0,\infty)$, see e.g \cite{Ak}.
-We need to check
+Since the existence of probability measure $\mu_{q,\gamma}$ is known by~\cite{ABMV}, it remains to show that the moments in~\eqref{eq_cumulanttomomentlaguerre} does correspond to a unique probability measure.
+This is the so-called Stieltjes moment problem, since the (potential) corresponding measure lies on $[0,\infty)$, see, e.g.,~\cite{Ak}.
+We need to check $ \sum_{k=1}^{\infty}(m'_{k})^{-\frac{1}{2k}}=\infty$.
+Again by~\eqref{eq_cumulanttomomentlaguerre}, $m'_{k}$ is a sum of $\prod_{i=1}^{k}C_{P_{i}}$.
+Among these summands the biggest term corresponds to $P_{i}=i$ for $i=1,2,\dots,k$, and